 Pass Rate for CRNA Boards at U of M Flint

 Please note: It is extremely rare for a student at any CRNA school to not eventually pass the exam.
 Most students who don’t pass the first time pass the second.
 Very rarely does a person ever take it a third time.
 This statistic only measures how well the program prepares students to pass the test the first time around.

 Michigan CRNA salaries are above the national average and range from $160k-180k.

 An average annual nurse anesthetist salary in the US is $163,467 (according to a 2008 study)

 How many hours should I expect to be engaged in the program each week?

 The program is full time and requires a time commitment that exceeds 40 hours per week.

 Clinical experiences include afternoon, midnight, and weekend shifts.
-Specific rotations may have
+Specific rotations may have additional time requirements.

 All information given on this site about U of M Flint’s Nurse Anesthetist Program was taken directly from their website.